+Performance Comprison among 4 Runtime Frameworks

 To evaluate performance of the new proposed broadcasting method and local aggregation mechanism, we conducted experiments on IU PolarGrid in the context of both kernel and application benchmarking.
-The results demonstrate that the chain method achieves the best performance on big data broadcasting compared with the other MapReduce and MPI methods.
+The results demonstrate that the chain method achieves the best performance on big data broadcasting compared with the other MapReduce and MPI frameworks.
 In addition, shuffling with local aggregation can out-perform the original shuffling significantly.

-IU PolarGrid Cluster

 IU PolarGrid cluster [11] uses a Fat-Tree topology to connect compute nodes.
 The nodes are split into sections of 42 nodes which are then tied together with 10 GigE to a Cisco Nexus core switch.
 For each section, nodes are connected with 1 GigE to an IBM System Networking Rack Switch G8000.
 This forms a 2-level Fat-Tree structure with the first level of 10 GigE connections and the second level of 1 GigE connections (See Figure 5).
 For computing capacity, each compute node in PolarGrid uses a 4-core 8-thread Intel Xeon CPU E5410 2.33 GHz processor.
 The L2 cache size per core is 12 MB.
 Each compute node has 16 GB total memory.